-Estimated sources of funds exceed estimated application of funds for several reasons.
-The summary of expenditures table does not include capital expense, which account for approximately \$14.7 million.
-Seattle Housing Authority's planned capital expense budget is not part of the application table, but capital is shown as a source.
-In addition, the application table does not include \$18.7 million that Seattle Housing Authority plans to spend on local housing, programs and services for voucher and public housing participants (such as career coaching, youth engagement and education), parks operations in low-income communities and planning for and redevelopment of low-income housing.
-See the description of single-fund flexibility that follows this section for a discussion of expenses not included within the application table.
-The application table also does not capture \$1.0 million for required replacement reserve contributions.
+The Estimated MTW Sources exceed Estimated MTW Uses for various reasons.
+The summary of expenditures table does not include capital expense, which account for approximately \$16.8 million.
+Seattle Housing Authority's planned capital expense budget is not part of the Uses table, but capital is shown as a source.
+In addition, the Uses table does not include \$28.1 million that Seattle Housing Authority plans to spend on local housing, programs and services for voucher and public housing participates.
+These services include career coaching, youth engagement, resident services, and education, parks operations in low-income communities, and planning for and redevelopment of low-income housing.
+See the description of funding flexibility that follows this section for a discussion of expenses not included within the Uses table.